IceDragon200/konekraft/README.md

 ## What is this?
 Sadie is a collection of experimental libraries, associated with Computer Architecture and Electronics.
-* Slate
+* Slate:
   Is a virtual machine based on the 8085 CPU, it uses a custom language for writing programs, currently the languages are: RASM and SASM

-* SASM / RASM
+* SASM / RASM:
   Is an Assembly like language written for Slate, SASM is parsed and structured as its own language.
   RASM on the other hand is written in ruby, and exports to SASM bytecode.

-* Reaktor
+* Reaktor:
-  An simulation library for electronics like components.
+  A simulation library for electronics like components.

 ## Dependencies
-Since 1.2.1 there are no dependencies for Sadie's Reaktors
+As of 1.2.1, there are no dependencies for Sadie::Reaktor

 * SASM requires rltk